In today’s business landscape, advertising is substantially reliant on data. Generally speaking, this data comes from browsers.

 What is the API and Conversion process?

-This is all very technical, but it’s not as difficult to understand when laid out in a step-by-step process.
-Here’s a quick rundown of how Facebook Conversions API works:
+Here is a quick rundown of how Facebook Conversions API works:

-- The website has to have Facebook Pixel.
+- The website must have Facebook Pixel.
 Facebook Pixel documents first-party user data in cookies.

 - The server will save user information in the same way that it saves IP addresses, user agents, Google Analytics client_id, and other parameters.